patrickd-/cheatsheet.sol/README.md

 Play around with this cheatsheet in [Remix](https://remix.ethereum.org/)!

-Just copy everything from [cheatsheet.sol](https://raw.githubusercontent.com/patrickd-/cheatsheet.sol/main/contracts/cheatsheet.sol) into `contracts/cheatsheet.sol` of the Remix `default_workspace`.
+Create a new file `contracts/cheatsheet.sol` within Remix's `default_workspace` and copy everything from [cheatsheet.sol](https://raw.githubusercontent.com/patrickd-/cheatsheet.sol/main/contracts/cheatsheet.sol) into it.